vv9k/wutag/README.md

                        from provided path, otherwise defaults to current directory

 SUBCOMMANDS:
-    clear     Clears all tags of the files that match the provided pattern. cp        Copies tags from the specified file to files that match a pattern help      Prints this message or the help of the given subcommand(s) list      Lists all tags of the files that match the provided pattern rm        Removes the specified tags of the files that match the provided pattern
+    clear     Clears all tags of the files that match the provided pattern cp        Copies tags from the specified file to files that match a pattern edit      Edits the tag of files that match the provided pattern help      Prints this message or the help of the given subcommand(s) list      Lists all tags of the files that match the provided pattern rm        Removes the specified tags of the files that match the provided pattern